ianandparmar/react_e-commerce_app/README.md

-# Welcome to React Ecommerce Website Series
+# Welcome to React E-commerce Website Application

 ## Follow the 3 Steps and you are good to go.